mateisilviu/mic-sts-nlu-weather-tone-analyzer/steps/flow.md

 5. `Select from clipboard`
 6. Paste the JSON-file and click on `import`.

 when your flow is imported, click on the blue `assistant node`.
 This will open the configuration pane.
-Paste the workplace ID you copied in step 4.
+Paste the skill ID you copied in step 4 in to workspace ID.